w3f/Grants-Program/applications/Project_CryptoAegis.md

 **Crypto Aegis: Present and defend legitimate and favourable crypto and blockchain projects.**

+As the crypto world enters a new bull market, it has to far been dominated by meme coin and by fraudulent projects on the Solana blockchain.
+Such projects are undermining the credibility of the crypto and blockchain ecosystems.
+We propose to help Polkadot in its positioning as the trusted blockchain for serious and credible projects.
+We will do so by conducting ten professional due diligence on the 10 largest projects (by marketcap) that are exclusively on the Polkadot chain.
+These reports will then be distributed throughout our network and can also be distributed through your network.

 With Crypto Aegis' Due Diligence service, our experts detect any red flags regarding a project's team, company history, assets, legal aspects, finances and reputation.
 This service includes an in-depth analysis of the project's token or coin offering.
 You will then receive a detailed report that will enable you to make the necessary changes to bring the project up to an exemplary standard.
-Once these changes have been made, official certification is granted so that the project can prove and justify its claims to current and potential stakeholders, including investors.
+Once these changes have been made, official certification is granted so that the project can prove and justify its claims to current and potential future stakeholders, including investors.

 Our project will be an asset for Substrate, Polkadot and Kusama, as it will enable them to assess the reliability and security of projects that are grafted onto it.
-The solidity and level of security of the IT infrastructure must be verified.
 Finally, the certification provided by Crypto Aegis is designed to boost user confidence in the blockchain.

-Our mission is to become the trusted, independent, global standard in this young, unregulated market, and to help it realise its full potential.
-In our view, this can only be achieved if its players are highly credible and trustworthy.
-Through world-class due diligence and cybersecurity services, our aim is to help legitimate and deserving crypto projects build a reputation and attract investment.
-In turn, we enable investors to make intelligent and informed decisions by empowering them with unparalleled information and knowledge.
+Our mission is to help Polkadot and the projects that are on its blockchain to be perceived by current and future investors as the blockchain of choices for credible, serious and reliable projects.

 Some of our reports are available on our official website : https://cryptoaegis.io/

 ### Project Details

-Crypto Aegis aims to boost user confidence in crypto-currency by clarifying the crypto world through substantiated and comprehensive analyses.
-The aim is to make information about crypto-currency projects highly visible and obvious.
+Crypto Aegis aims to enhance user confidence in blockchain projects by delivering essential information, ensuring investors have access to accurate data.
+Our work is centered on providing factual information and does not serve as financial advisory services.

 ### Guidelines for conducting due diligence on projects